 - Start a customer loyalty campaign.
 Think of some incentives for your loyal customers, like bonuses or points they can earn for buying from you and spend on their future purchases.

 This is definitely not an exhaustive list of retention and acquisition techniques you can use in your strategy (we’ll be covering more in our blog posts), but this should give you a general idea.

+Try Synder Insights and see the real numbers!
 The New vs. Returning Customers is one of the reports that help you analyze your customers and improve your targeting.
 Combine it with more customer reports, such as Return Customer Rate or Time Between Purchases, to have more insights into your customers’ behavior and ensure the effectiveness of your marketing efforts.